-It may look serene and peaceful today, but this sea contains a dark secret.
+It may look serene and peaceful today, but the sea outside of Larvik contains a dark secret.
 Grab your shield and sword, it’s time to explore Kaupang – the forgotten viking capital of Norway.

 The cold, salty sea surrounding the archipelago outside of Larvik may be one of the calmest, most beautiful areas in the South-East of Norway.
 Here you will find perfectly blue waves gently caressing the shore, and there are yellow and green fields as far as the human eye can see.
 If you listen carefully, you might here a sheep or two.
 Maybe even a tractor, if you’re lucky.
 It’s quiet around here.
 Peaceful, even.
 And hardly any tourists.